ranveerchaudhary/Mercurial/README.md

   <li><a href = "https://github.com/john-doherty/swiped-events">Swipe Events Framework</a></li>
 </ul>

 <p>• The application uses HTML, JavaScript, and CSS for the base of a spectacular UI. <strong>Mercurial</strong> also incorporates several other popular libraries like Jquery, Anime.js and the Puppertino framework.
 Jquery in this application is used for some simple animations and communicating with flask.
 Anime.js is a powerful JavaScript animation library that allows you to create complex animations with ease.
 The Pupertino framework is a design system that incorporates neomorphism, which is a modern design trend that combines elements of skeuomorphism and flat design.
 Another framework that has been used in this project is the scroll lock for disabling the overflow.
-For detecting user swipe gestures <strong>Mercurial</strong> integrates the swiped events framework.</p>
+For detecting user swipe gestures <strong>Mercurial</strong> integrates the swiped events framework.
+The operations to get tracks follows:-

+1. Javascript requests a track
+2. Python responds and sends a random track ( track name and artist(s) ) from the dataset
+3. Javascript Uses the <a href = "https://www.discogs.com/developers">Discogs API</a> to fetch the track art.</p>

 <br>